Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 | SRR1749070-5x    | 0     | 0     | 0      | 0      |

 The next step was to determine the likely origin of the mapped reads in the each of the genes.
 In order to do so, we extracted these reads and saved them in FASTA format.
-We then blasted those reads against a local NT database (described above).
+We then BLASTed those reads against a local NT database (described above).
 We chose to only retain the top five hits for each read.
-Our goal was not to determine the exact organism of origin, but instead to get an idea of what these reads are mapping to (Table 4).
-There is a clear difference between the results of the NYC sample SRR1748708 and the *B. anthracis* control.
+Our goal was not to determine the exact organism of origin, but instead to get an idea of what these reads are mapping to (below.
+There was a clear difference between the results of the NYC sample SRR1748708 and the *B. anthracis* control.
 The reads from the *B. anthracis* controls most often return *B. anthracis* (~85%) as the top hit followed by *B. cereus* (~14.6%).
-The NYC samples do not have a top hit to *B. anthracis* at all.
-The most common is *B. thuringiensis* followed by a number of organisms including humans and other *Bacillus* species.
+The NYC samples did not have a top hit to *B. anthracis*.
+The most common was *B. thuringiensis* followed by various organisms including humans and other *Bacillus* species.
 It is important to state that in this case the total hit counts are not important.
-What is important is the stark difference in the organisms between the NYC samples and the control samples.
+What is important is the difference  between the NYC samples and the control *B. anthracis*.

-#### Table 4: Organism names for each of the top NT blast hits of reads mapped to the anthrax toxin genes.
+#### Organism names for each of the top NT blast hits of reads mapped to the anthrax toxin genes.
 ###### *NYC samples SRR1748707, SRR1748708, and SRR1749083*
 | Organism                     |  Hit Count   |
 |------------------------------|--------------|